 Some of the main things you want to pay attention to are minimum and maximum dimensions, materials allowed, and how the bridge is to be scored.

 Here are some examples of basic constraints building on the two examples given above:

 I’d go so far as to say to memorize your guidelines or rules.
 It really helps a lot to have these lurking in the back of your mind as you continue on building the bridge.

-How long, wide, and tall does your bridge need to be?
 Generally speaking, do not make your bridge bigger in any direction than it absolutely needs to be to support itself.
-If you have to span 12 inches, don’t make your bridge 15 inches.
+If you have to span 12 inches, don’t make your bridge 15 inches long.
 You only want enough extra to support the bridge.
 In this case, no longer than 13 inches, which gives you 1/2 inch on each side.
-Doesn’t sound like much, but it is plenty of extra.
+This many not sound like much, but it is plenty of extra.
 Any more will simply add extra weight, which will reduce the efficiency of the bridge.

 There are different types of bridges, including:

 Each of these types of bridges has its place in both real and model bridge building.
 I’ve listed them in order of complexity.
 A beam bridge is the simplest to create while a suspension bridge requires a lot more work.
 I’ve highlighted truss bridges because these are super common in model bridge building, and I spend a lot more time focusing on these.

 You can download a free program called the Bridge Designer which allows you to create a bridge and see how it responds to a truck driving over it.
 The goal of the program is to design the cheapest bridge for any given situation, and you can choose from several different scenarios.
 I have spent a lot of time using this program, and not only is it fun, it is very helpful in learning how bridges work.